sparkfun/VKey_Voltage_Keypad/documents/hookup_guide.md

 -> *VKey Voltage Keypad* <-

 Traditional digital keypad interfacing techniques can require a large number of digital I/O lines.
-One common arrangement uses N digital outputs and M digital inputs to interface with an N*M array of keys, [as described here](http://www.embeddedrelated.com/showarticle/72.php).
+One common arrangement uses N digital outputs and M digital inputs to interface with an N*M array of keys, [as described here](http://www.openmusiclabs.com/learning/digital/input-matrix-scanning/single-mux/).
 On a small controller, there may not be many I/O pins left for other tasks.

 The VKey board has 12 pushbutton switches and some supporting circuitry.
 It outputs an analog voltage that represents which of the keys is being pressed.
 The output can be sampled using a single channel of ADC, allowing 12 keys to be scanned using a single analog input pin.

 ### Covered In This Tutorial

-This tutorial will guide you through connecting the VKey to an Arduino, and introduce a library that tells the application which key is currently pressed.
+This tutorial will guide you through connecting the VKey to an Arduino, and introduces a library that tells the application which key is currently pressed.

 ### Required Materials